fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 Awesome.
 Let's teach Heroku about our GitHub app.
 What's your GitHub Client ID?
 {% endhighlight %}
 Here we need to enter the GitHub OAuth Client ID.
+Copy and paste the Client ID you received in step 5.

 ----